 The Company accounts for equity based compensation awards by expensing the estimated grant date fair value of the award over the requisite service period.
-The Company records stock-based compensation expense on a straight-line basis over the requisite service period of the grant.
-The Company early adopted Accounting Standard Update ("ASU") No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09"), as of December 31, 2016.
-Upon early adoption of ASU No. 2016-09, the Company made an accounting policy election to account for forfeitures as they occur rather than by applying an estimated forfeiture rate at the time of grant.
+The Company records stock-based compensation expense on a straight-line basis over the requisite service period of the grant and in accordance with Accounting Standard Update ("ASU") No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09"), made an accounting policy election to account for forfeitures as they occur rather than by applying an estimated forfeiture rate at the time of grant.